jniyitegek/alu-higher_level_programming/python-almost_a_circle/README.md

-it is really almost a circle
+Python - Almost a circle